beet-software/dorm/dorm_annotations/README.md

 ### Derived fields

-The `DerivedField` annotation defines a persisted `String` value built from other Dart fields within a model class.
+The `DerivedField` annotation marks a static callback whose result is materialized with the model.
 It does not create a database index.
 A SQL engine stores a simple name as a scalar column and a `root/child` name inside a backend-specific JSON value.

-It accepts the following parameters:

-- `name`: Optional name of the column in the underlying database.
-When omitted, the generator uses the annotated getter name.
-- `referTo`: Specifies the derived tokens that the field refers to.
-- `joinBy`: Specifies the separator used between token values.

-#### Single derived value
+The callback name must start with `$dorm$derived$`.
+The suffix becomes the generated getter and schema field name.
+The annotation's `name` is the persisted storage name; when omitted, the suffix is used.

 ```dart
 import 'package:dorm_annotations/dorm_annotations.dart';